nicoloval/NEMtropy/README.md

 Installation
 ------------

-Menet can be installed via pip.
+NEMtropy can be installed via pip.
 You can get it from your terminal:

 ```
     $ pip install NEMtropy